 2019 - NOOR Master Class- Sofia, Bulgaria

-2018 -NOOR Master Class - Warsaw, Poland
+2018 - NOOR Master Class - Warsaw, Poland

 2011 - Framing the Future/NOOR - Cairo, Egypt

-2010 -Whitney Museum of American Art: Artist in Residence Youth Insights
+2010 - Whitney Museum of American Art: Artist in Residence Youth Insights

 2010- NOOR Master Class - St. Petersburg, Russia

-1999, 2004 – 2009 International Center of Photography (ICP) Documentary/Photojournalism Seminar
+1999, 2004 – 2009 International Center of Photography (ICP) Documentary Seminar

 2023 Aftermath Project Grant